NAVER-INTEL-Co-Lab/gaudi-finetune-lora-deepspeed/README.md

 ### Custom Trainer

 An example of the custom trainer implementation can be found in `dataloader.py`.
-This trainer is designed for advanced fine-tuning workflows on Gaudi hardware.
+This code shows how to have a custom trainer wrapped by the GaudiTrainer class.